llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Accepts no arguments.
+Returns a an array representing the parent's path if the menu_Element has a parent, and an empty array if not.
 */
 menu_Element.prototype.getAncestors = function () {
   return this.parent ? this.parent.getPath () : [];
 }

 /*
+  Accepts no arguments.
+Returns an array representing the menu_Element's ancestors as well as the menu_Element instance itself.
 */
 menu_Element.prototype.getPath = function () {
   var ancestors = this.getAncestors ();